 A major in Business Administration consists of 61-70 program credit hours.
-In addition, all students must take 46 Credit Hours of Liberal Studies courses, and at least of 6-15 electives hours.
-A minimum of 122 is required for graduation.
+In addition, all students must take 46 Credit Hours of Liberal Studies courses, and at least 6-15 elective hours.
+A minimum of 122 credit hours are required for graduation.

 A major in Economics consists of 64 program credit hours.
-In addition, all students must take 46 Credit Hours of Liberal Studies courses, and at least of 12 electives hours.
-A minimum of 122 is required for graduation.
+In addition, all students must take 46 Credit Hours of Liberal Studies courses, and at least 12 elective hours.
+A minimum of 122 credit hours are required for graduation.